nicochavez/TPO_Ciencia_de_Datos/readme.md

 # TPO Ciencia de Datos🧪

+## Project Description

+In this project, we perform an exploratory data analysis to identify patterns in URLs and detect those that are potentially malicious or phishing.
+We use various data analysis and machine learning techniques to examine specific characteristics of URLs and determine their legitimacy.
+This analysis allows us to develop predictive models that can help prevent phishing attacks and improve online security.

 ## Installation Guide🔍

 Follow these steps to set up the project on your local machine.